rwalpole/xmlss25/README.md

 At the end of the course, students will be able to take their Personal Knowledge Graphs home and continue to build on them at their leisure.

 We will end the session with a discussion about the possible uses for our knowledge graphs.
 We might think about embedding them in websites or blogs, using them in journalling or to manage our day to day activities.
-There are no right or wrongs answers!
+There are no right or wrong answers!